Justinian I: Religious activities

 Justinian saw the orthodoxy of his empire threatened by diverging religious currents, especially miaphysitism, which had many adherents in the eastern provinces of Syria and Egypt.
 Miaphysitism rejected the Council of Chalcedon in 451, which ruled that Jesus Christ has two natures (one divine and one human), instead maintaining that he has one nature that is both fully divine and fully human.
 The tolerant policies towards Miaphysitism of Zeno and Anastasius I had been a source of tension in the relationship with the bishops of Rome.

 Justin reversed this trend and confirmed the Chalcedonian doctrine, openly condemning the Miaphysites.
 Justinian, who continued this policy, tried to impose religious unity on his subjects by forcing them to accept doctrinal compromises that might appeal to all parties, a policy that proved unsuccessful as he satisfied none of them.

-The empress Theodora, herself a Miaphysite, sympathized with the Miaphysites and was accused of being constant source of pro-Miaphysite intrigues at the court in Constantinople in the earlier years.
+The empress Theodora, herself a Miaphysite, sympathized with the Miaphysites and was accused of being a constant source of pro-Miaphysite intrigues at the court in Constantinople in the earlier years.
 In the course of his reign, Justinian, who had a genuine interest in matters of theology, authored a small number of theological treatises.